 For making and storing extra coffee, I preferred the OXO to the Moccamaster, which also has an auto-off heat plate but no thermal carafes (although models with thermal carafes are available).
 The Moccamaster’s thermal plate keeps the coffee extremely hot between 175 and 185 degrees Fahrenheit, but it tastes noticeably degraded the longer it stays on the plate.
 The OXO’s coffee maker seems to keep your coffee fresher, longer.

 There are three other drip coffee makers we tested that produced OK results.

+This programmable coffee maker boasts its adjustable brew strength feature lets you control how rich or watery you make your coffee.
 In the coffee world, the term brew strength refers to the number of total dissolved coffee solids in a cup.
 It expresses itself, in part, by how the coffee feels in your mouth: thick or thin.
 The more coffee to water you use, the higher the strength and vice versa.
 Therefore, a machine can’t actually control brew strength, unless it’s holding back water (which it isn’t).
 One bonus is the fact that it is capable of brewing a single cup, which not all multi-cup models can do.

 Next, we have the Behmor Brazen Connected, which can be controlled wirelessly through your phone.

 The manufacturer boasts about the number of settings you can control to create your perfect brew profile, but it only allows you to select the temperature and the presoak time, which admittedly can influence your brew but, in this case, does not seem worth the hassle—especially because you can only choose to brew six or eight cups—nothing more, nothing less, and nothing in between.